Bangladesh Bank

-The bank is active in developing green banking and financial inclusion policy and is an important member of the Alliance for Financial Inclusion.
-Bangladesh Financial Intelligence Unit (BFIU), a department of Bangladesh Bank, has got the membership of Egmont Group of Financial Intelligence Units.
+The bank is active in developing green banking. and financial inclusion policy and is an important member of the Alliance for Financial Inclusion.
+Bangladesh Financial Intelligence Unit (BFIU), a department of Bangladesh Bank, is a member FIU of the Egmont Group of Financial Intelligence Units.

 Bangladesh Bank is the first central bank in the world to introduce a dedicated hotline (16236) for people to complain about any banking-related problem.
-Moreover, the organisation is the first central bank in the world to issue a "Green Banking Policy".
-To acknowledge this contribution, then-governor Dr. Atiur Rahman was given the title 'Green Governor' at the 2012 United Nations Climate Change Conference, held at the Qatar National Convention Centre in Doha.
+Moreover, the organization is the first central bank in the world to issue a "Green Banking Policy".
+To acknowledge this contribution, then-governor Dr. Atiur Rahman was given the title 'Green Governor' at the 2012 United Nations Climate Change Conference, which was held at the Qatar National Convention Centre in Doha.